LucasBehrendt/tech-blog/README.md

   - As a Site Admin I can manage the comments on the blog posts so that I can make sure no objectionable comments are present.

+  - As a Site Admin I can receive user inquiries on both the admin page and through email so that I can communicate with the site users.

 - #### User Registration

   - As a Site User I can register an account so that I can make posts and comments.